Secretary of State

 If you have never been issued a Social Security card, you may apply for one at no cost at a local Social Security office.
 You will need to:

-Acceptable documents include but are not limited to an original birth certificate, a U.S. hospital record of your birth, valid U.S. driver's license, state-issued identification card or U.S. passport.
+Acceptable documents include, but are not limited to, an original birth certificate, valid U.S. driver's license, state-issued identification card or U.S. passport.
+If a U.S. birth certificate exists you MUST submit it.
+See Learn What Documents You Need to find acceptable documents.
 Only originals or copies certified by the agency that issued the document will be accepted.
-Individuals who are not U.S. citizens must provide a current U.S. immigration document and foreign passport with biographical information or photograph.
+Individuals who aren't U.S. citizens must provide a current U.S. immigration document and foreign passport with biographical information or photograph.

 My Social Security card was lost or stolen.
 How do I get a replacement?